Harold Innis: Late career and death

 In the 1940s, Harold Innis reached the height of his influence in both academic circles and Canadian society.
 In 1941, he helped establish the American-based Economic History Association and its Journal of Economic History.
 He later became the association's second president.
 Innis played a central role in founding two important sources for the funding of academic research: the Canadian Social Science Research Council (1940) and the Humanities Research Council of Canada (1944).

 In 1944, the University of New Brunswick awarded Innis an honorary degree, as did his alma mater, McMaster University.
 Université Laval, the University of Manitoba and the University of Glasgow would also confer honorary degrees in 1947–48.
+He received the Royal Society of Canada's J. B. Tyrrell Historical Medal in 1944.

 In 1945, Innis spent nearly a month in the Soviet Union where he had been invited to attend the 220th anniversary celebrations marking the founding of the country's Academy of Sciences.
 Later, in his essay Reflections on Russia, he mused about the differences between the Soviet "producer" economy and the West's "consumer" ethos:

-[A]n economy which emphasizes consumer's goods is characterized by communication industries largely dependent on advertising and by constant efforts to reach the largest number of readers or listeners; an economy emphasizing producer's goods is characterized by communications industries largely dependent on government support.
-As a result of this contrast, a common public opinion in Russia and the West is hard to achieve.

 Innis's trip to Moscow and Leningrad came shortly before US–Soviet rivalry led to the hostility of the Cold War.
 Innis lamented the rise in international tensions.
 He saw the Soviet Union as a stabilizing counterbalance to the American emphasis on commercialism, the individual and constant change.
 For Innis, Russia was a society within the Western tradition, not an alien civilization.
 He abhorred the nuclear arms race and saw it as the triumph of force over knowledge, a modern form of the medieval Inquisition.
 "The Middle Ages burned its heretics," he wrote, "and the modern age threatens them with atom bombs."